ishaanmanu/Scrambled-Eggs-Project/readme.md

-This is a simple recipe of making PANIPURI.
+This is a simple recipe of making scrambled eggs.